endaaman/tym/README.md

 ## Motivation

-[`termite`](https://github.com/thestinger/termite) is a very simple and wonderful terminal emulator.
-Unfortunately `vte-ng` on which terminite depends conflicts with `vte`, making it difficult to coexist with `GNOME Terminal` and other `vte` dependents.

-In the first place the feature that causes conflicts is not needed for me because tmux has similar one (copy mode).
-So I wanted a terminal emulator that is
+I wanted a teminal emulator that is

+- original VTE-based
 - simple (no menu bar, GUI setting window etc..)
-- original VTE-based
-- configurable by text file
+- well configurable

-, but I could not find it, so I made it.
+but I could not find it so I made it.

 ## Dependencies